This post may contain affiliate links, view our disclosure policy.

 - 2 tablespoons sour cream

-- 1/2 cup granulated sugar (for rolling cookies in)
+- ⅓ cup granulated sugar (for rolling the cookies in)

 - 3 cups powdered sugar

-- Heat oven to 350 degrees.
-Prepare cookie sheet by lining with parchment paper or spraying with cooking spray.
-Set aside.
+- Heat oven to 350° F. Prepare a cookie sheet by spraying with cooking spray, lining with parchment paper, or using a silpat liner.

-- Sift boxed cake mix into a large mixing bowl.
-If you don't have a sifter, just pour cake mix into bowl and stir well with wire whisk to break up clumps.
+- Sift the cake mix by placing a sifter over a large mixing bowl. * If you do not have a sifter then you can dump the cake mix into the mixing bowl you are using and stir it well with a wire whisk to break up the clumps.

-- Add the 1/2 cup sugar into a separate small bowl.
+- Put the granulated sugar into a small bowl.